Dreams of Speaking: Reception

 From its inception, Dreams of Speaking has received a mixed reception amongst eminent literary critics.

-A review from prominent British newspaper, The Independent, largely emulates the general consensus towards the novel.
-Notably, The Independent comments on the novel's clever ability to grapple with the complex themes of memory and technology, and their abilities to alter our experiences of space and time.
-Furthermore, The Independent commends Jones' argument that modernity causes our perspective to shift.
+A review in the British newspaper, The Independent, largely emulates the general consensus towards the novel.
+Notably, The Independent review comments on the novel's clever ability to grapple with the complex themes of memory and technology, and their abilities to alter our experiences of space and time.
+Furthermore, The Independent's review commends Jones' argument that modernity causes our perspective to shift.
 In the novel, this argument is exemplified clearly through Alice's realisation that whilst we live in a constant present tense, merely a photograph can send us hurtling back in time.
-The Independent writes that Jones' refractive writing style, where the narrative is woven in fragments, further emphasises her notion of time and the impact of modernity upon our concept of it.
-Adil writes, in The Independent, that Jones’ refractive, fragmented writing style is commendable for its ability to mimic poetry.
-Adil notes that ‘shards of poetry stud Jones’ writing’ enabling her to cleanly and effectively switch between lyrical and academic register.
+The Independent reviewer Adil writes that Jones' refractive writing style, where the narrative is woven in fragments, further emphasises her notion of time and the impact of modernity upon our concept of it.
+Adil adds hat Jones’ refractive, fragmented writing style is commendable for its ability to mimic poetry, "shards of poetry stud Jones’ writing’ enabling her to cleanly and effectively switch between lyrical and academic register".